Chris Galvin – Owner/Guide

 Competitive fly angling for trout helps keep me on top of new techniques, equipment, and flies.
 Most every competition I’ve attended follow the FIPS Mouche rules of fly angling.
 Most notably, you can’t use attached weight or indicators on your line.
 These restricitons actually open up the angler to an array of new possibilities to catch fish.
 It was from competitive fly fishing that European Nymphing or euronymphing was born.
 Though I prefer to call it “competition nymphing“.
 I’ve enjoyed competing across the country over the years.
 Tournaments in Oregon, Idaho, Michigan, Nevada, New Mexico, North Carolina, Pennsylvania, and Colorado have broadened my game and taught me to catch trout in different types of waters.

 It is becoming no secret that I

 have an obsession with love to fly fish for carp.
 The angling public is quickly catching on about how fun this species is to pursue with a fly rod!
-Fishing to carp with a fly is a new frontier for many fly anglers.
-A guided carp fly fishing trip can help get you started in this niche!
-Check out their dedicated page right here.
+Fishing to carp with a fly is a new frontier for many fly anglers, especially those looking for a more challenging adversary.
+A guided carp fly fishing trip can help get you started in this niche.
+Check out our dedicated carp page right here.

 When asked to describe my guiding style, the words “technical” and “patient” come to mind.
-I feel instruction is an important part of the guided experience.
+I feel instruction is an integral part of the guided experience.
 The skills required to catch fish can be broken down into steps that are easy for anyone to learn.
 I’ve spent thousands of hours guiding fly anglers and fly fishing personally.
-I want to be able to answer your questions, especially how and why, and think about this endlessly.
-Novices should not be intimidated by the myth that the sport is difficult to learn.
-With proper instruction, the learning curve is not too steep.
-But it is fun!
+My goal is to be able to answer most questions, especially why and how.
+Novices should not be intimidated by the common myth that the sport is difficult to learn.
+With proper instruction, the learning curve is not too steep – but it sure is fun